Pelleted Diets, Veterinarians and the “Idiot Factor”

 Many pet foods clearly contain problem ingredients.
 According to several reliable animal medical sources, there has been an alarming increase in cancer in dogs in the last ten years.
 While some of it may be environmental, there is compelling evidence that one of the major causes may be some commonly fed brands of dog food and their ingredients that are creating this increase.
 Even a declaration of “real meat” can be misleading.

 The ingredients of some dog and cat foods would probably shock people who feed them to their beloved pets if they really cared about them.
 These may include rendered pets who have been euthanized using sodium pentobarbital.
-This chemical that is used to KILL animals is in the tissues of these animal and ends up in the foods that are produced for our pets.
+This chemical that is used to KILL animals is in the tissues of these animals and ends up in the foods that are produced for our pets.
 Other ingredients may include rotten meat from supermarkets, the carcasses of sick or diseased animals, used grease from restaurants, and road kill.
 The entrails, bones, feet, fur, feces, and all parts of the dead animal are rendered for use in pet foods and animal feed.
 These are often referred to as “animal by-products.”
+Ol 'Roy, sold at Walmart, has been at least one of the worst for years but some highly advertised pet foods have this crap in them too.

 Preservatives can also be a problem with the chemicals ethoxyquin and BHA leading the list.
 I have also read that any animal feed that lists fish meal or fish solubles as an ingredient has to be preserved with ethoxyquin, whether it is listed or not.
 Even an expensive cat food that I purchased at a high-end pet boutique listed fish meal as an ingredient.
 Fish meal is a slurry of all of the fish and fish parts that aren’t fit for human consumption.
 It is stored in large vats and must be kept from rotting with preservatives.
 This includes heads, eyes, bones, scales, fins, entrails, and feces.
 I have read that if the pet food manufacturer buys fish meal that comes from the source already preserved with ethoxyquin, the label on the food doesn’t have to say that the product has this dangerous preservative.